 If you do not have a car, you can hire a tuk-tuk (e-rickshaw) to visit all the places that are interconnected.
 They will charge you only 200 rupees for four persons.

 The entry fee of Jantar Mantar is just Rs 50 for Indians and Rs 100 for foreigners.
 It is Rs 15 for an Indian student and Rs 100 for a foreign student.
 So, if you’re a student please bring your valid student ID card.

 Composite tickets are also available which is 300 Rs for Indians & 1000 Rs for foreigners.
 It is Rs 40 for an Indian student and Rs 200 for a foreign student.
 We took the composite tickets because nobody wants to stand in a long queue every time before entering the beautiful place.

 Besides this, the composite ticket is valid for 2 days & in which you can visit 8 places i.e. Jantar Mantar, Hawa Mahal, Albert Hall, Amer Fort, Isarlat, Nahargarh Fort, Sisodia Rani Baag & Vidhyadhar Baag.

 Additionally, have you heard about Jal Mahal Palace Jaipur, which is situated in the middle of Man Sagar Lake?

 Historic Significance of Jantar Mantar:

 Jantar Mantar was built between 1724 and 1734 by Maharaja Sawai Jai Singh II, who was fascinated by the movement of celestial bodies from a very young age.
-The main motive to built the observatory wasn’t only just to tell the time but also check the planetary positions so that Maharaja could accurate his predictions.
+The main motive to build the observatory wasn’t only just to tell the time but also to check the planetary positions so that Maharaja could accurately his predictions.

 There are also other major attractions of Jaipur to explore.
 With my every post you can easily plan your trip to Jaipur.